Ghost of Tsushima: Game Mechanics

 The player can choose Japanese voice tracks with subtitles before the first scene of the game even begins.

-Sucker Punch is a huge fan of Samurai Cinema, so they let you play the game as though you are playing your favorite Samurai movie.
+Sucker Punch is a huge fan of Samurai film, so they let you play the game as though you are playing your favorite Samurai movie.
 They created a windy, black-and-white film-grained out mode that you can turn on from the very start of the game.

 The menu of the game includes the Map, Journal, Gear, Techniques, Collections, and Options.
 We have separate guides for each of them.